 We eat ours with fresh fruit, a side salad or some chips and dip!

-For a fast and easy sandwich like meal, try my Super Easy Homemade Sloppy Joes from Scratch!
+Also try my Super Easy Homemade Sloppy Joes from Scratch!

 Grilled Chicken Sandwich

 Chicken Seasoning – see notes